Palak Paneer Recipe | Creamy Spinach Curry with Indian Cottage Cheese Pieces

 7. Add spinach puree to masala and salt as per your taste, mix it well, cook it for 1-2 minutes.
 Add 1/4 cup of water to it if your spinach puree is too thick.
 Add water carefully(as required) we don’t want runny palak paneer!!
 You can avoid adding water to it the consistency of your spinach puree is okay to you.
 After adding water cook till the gravy boils and starts to thicken, then add cubed paneer pieces to it.
 Mix well.
 Finally, add dry roasted dried fenugreek leaves(kasuri methi) to the gravy and mix well, switch off the flame and keep it covered for a few minutes.

-Hubby and kids love butter in palak paneer.
+Hubby and kids love a dollop of butter in palak paneer.
 This optional.
-If you are on low-fat diet you can avoid adding butter/ghee and add 1/2 cup milk in place of cream and after adding spinach gravy, avoid adding water in step 7.
+If you are on low-fat diet you can avoid adding butter/ghee and add 1/2 cup milk in place of cream and after adding spinach gravy and avoid adding water in step 7.

-For Vegan Version.
+For Vegan Version

 Add Tofu in place of Paneer.
 It will be Palak Tofu then or Tofu in Spinach gravy!!

 Soak 4-5 cashew nuts in hot water for 4-5 minutes and grind with tomatoes to be added to the gravy, or you can use any plant-based cream or milk.
 Don’t add any water in step 7.